MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cross-certificates-for-kernel-mode-code-signing.md

 Follow the steps below to identify your CA, and then download the related cross-certificate.

 1. Open the Microsoft Management Console (MMC) and add the Certificates snap-in:
     1. Select the Start button, type “mmc” in the search box, and select mmc from the search results.
-If a User Account Control dialog box appears, click Yes.
+If a User Account Control dialog box appears, select Yes.
     2. From the MMC File menu, select Add/Remove Snap-in, …
     3. Select the Certificates snap-in and select Add.
     4. Select My user account and select Finish.